Cyprus–NATO relations

-Cyprus is one of four European Union (EU) member states which is not a member of the North Atlantic Treaty Organization (NATO), and the only one not to participate in NATO's Partnership for Peace (PfP) program.
+Cyprus is one of four European Union (EU) member states which is not a member of the North Atlantic Treaty Organization (NATO), along with Austria, Ireland and Malta, and the only EU member not to participate in NATO's Partnership for Peace (PfP) program.

-The others are Austria, Ireland and Malta.

 History

 1949–1960: Period within NATO as a British crown colony

 When NATO was founded in 1949, Cyprus was a crown colony of the United Kingdom and as such the UK's NATO membership also applied to British Cyprus.

 In 1955 the Cyprus Emergency began, with Greek Cypriots waging an armed campaign to end British colonial rule and union with Greece.
 This led to intercommunal violence between Greek and Turkish Cypriots, who opposed a union with Greece and instead fought for partition and partial union with Turkey.
 The London and Zürich Agreements of 1959 ended the conflict and led to Cyprus gaining its independence from the UK in 1960, but ruled out both a union with either Greece or Turkey and partition.
 The Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus remained under British control as a British Overseas Territory following the independence of Cyprus.